MysteriousBaboon/Meteo-Reddit-Scraping/README.md

 ## How to use it
 - Run "pip3 install -r requirements.txt"
-- The folder contain the data scrapped from subredditstats.
+- The Reddit folder contain the data scrapped from subredditstats.
 4 csv containing posts/comments per day for 2019/2020 and the script used for getting it.
+- The Daily folder contain a meteo file that scrape all of the french meteo today, it uses the tools module.There is also a reddit file that is use to scrape daily subreddit France stat.
+The data.csv contains the data for reddit, the unfinished.csv contains the data of the meteo if it crashs and the meteo.csv coutain the data if it doesn't.